yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/34-drag-and-drop/CHALLENGE.md

 * your tests should cover basic (*expected*) functionality
 * your tests should consider edge cases for your function (ex: will your function still operate on an array of floating point integers?)

-## Requirements
-Write a function that compares two Binary Trees in any traversal as long as the nodes are the same in both traversals:
-* if the nodes are the same return true
-* if they are not the same return false

-Write at least four tests for this function
-* your tests should cover basic (*expected*) functionality
-* your tests should consider edge cases for your function (ex: will your function still operate on an array of floating point integers?)

 ## Submission Instructions

 1. With your assigned partner, pseudocode your solution on the whiteboard.
 Take a picture of your proposed solution for your repo.
 1. Make a new branch and folder in your whiteboard challenge repository on GitHub.
 The name of the folder should be the same as the name of the challenge.
 1. This folder should contain:
-	- A file named `solution.js` which contains the JavaScript solution
+	- A file named `solution.js` which contains the JavaScript solution and a comment describing the big O
 	- A picture of your pseudocoded solution from the whiteboarding exercise
 	- A `README.md` which includes the problem domain
 1. Complete the whiteboard challenge in your text editor, and verify that it's functional.